RaVeR76/The-Kicks-Fix/bugs.md

 ### **Order Line Item Bug Part 3**

 * **Issue**
-Just a continuous of Bug 27 above, I can get my OrderLineItem to display inline now in my OrderAdmin and therefore in Django admin but I still want to be able to display either Kicks or Accessories NOT both, depending on the actual order.
+Just a continuous of **Bug 27** above, I can get my OrderLineItem to display inline now in my OrderAdmin and therefore in Django admin but I still want to be able to display either Kicks or Accessories NOT both, depending on the actual order.

 * **Fix**
 I tried for ages to work around this by trying if / else statements in my OrderLineItem admin but I just couldn't get it working tbh.
 It would only display one item or the other but not both when using an if / else statement.
-I had to settle for displaying both Kicks and Accessory fields within each Order Line Item but just leave an item blank if that product wasn't purchased.
+I had to settle for displaying both Kicks and Accessory fields within each Order Line Item but just leave an field blank if that product wasn't purchased.

 * **Verdict**
-Unfortunately, a lot of my bugs have came form the fact of how I structured my initial database but it's a steep learning curve and one I know to look out for in the future.
+Unfortunately, a lot of my bugs have came from the fact of how I structured my initial database but it's a steep learning curve and one I know to look out for in the future.
 I'm still happy I have got it nearly right tbh because I had sat for about 4 hours the other night scratching my head and thinking how am I gonna get passed this BUG !!!!